CaptureDX

 Pediatric trauma centers face unique obstacles to delivering expert-level care: low physician confidence with ultrasound and inefficient documentation often delay diagnosis and treatment.
 CT scans can fill the gap, but they carry long-term cancer risks for children.
 Dr. Kornblith wanted to change this.
 His lab at UCSF developed CaptureDX, an algorithm designed to work with point-of-care ultrasound (POCUS) to provide safer, faster, and more effective care—while advancing equitable access to expert-level pediatric trauma care.

-To move from concept to practice, Dr. Kornblith partnered with SOM Tech to create an MVP and test whether an app-based POCUS workflow could integrate seamlessly into the clinical environment and run across a wide range of machines.
+To move from concept to practice, Dr. Kornblith partnered with SOM Tech to build an MVP and test whether an app-based POCUS workflow could integrate seamlessly into the clinical environment and run across diverse machines.
+Project goals: integrate real-time AI feedback; guide physicians to rescan and capture required anatomy; assist with study interpretation; and automate documentation.

 Our collaboration began with discovery.
 We mapped the Pediatric ER workflow to identify where the app could fit and how it would interface with ultrasound devices and the EHR, while in parallel creating sketches of user actions and system interactions.